JonathonLongDev/Stock-Analyzer/Instructions on how to use.md

-First you must download the Stock Analysis Workbook.xlsx and know the address it is being written to
+First you must download the Stock Analysis Workbook.xlsx and know the address it is being written to.

 Next you will download the Stock Analyzer.py script and change the file path inside the script to the path of the Stock Analysis Workbook.xlsx
 It should look something like User/(Name)/Stock Analysis Workbook.xlsx or mini variations.
-It will be at the top of the script.
+It will be near the top of the script.

 Next you will download the Stock Analyzer.bat